Ridable miniature railway: In the United Kingdom

-The first miniature railroads were built in the United Kingdom, as actual methods of transportation, such as the Jaywick railroad.
+The first miniature railways were built in the United Kingdom, as actual methods of transportation, such as the Jaywick railway.

-Railroads built in 19th century
+Railways built in 19th century

 The Duffield Bank Railway was built by Sir Arthur Percival Heywood in the grounds of his house on a hillside overlooking Duffield, Derbyshire in 1874.
 Although the Ordnance Survey map circa 1880 does not show the railway itself, it does show two tunnels and two signal posts.
 However, the online map archive of the National Library of Scotland includes a map of 1914 from the 25 inches to the foot series (Derbyshire XLV.9) that shows the full extent of the railway.
 Sir Arthur wished to explore the possibilities of minimum gauge railways for mining, quarrying, agriculture etc. He believed that they would be relatively easy to build, and to move.
 He saw possibilities for military railways behind the lines carrying ammunition and supplies.